new-atlantic/libmeshutil/README.rst

 addresses of direct and potential next hops.
 The exact information accessible via the APIs depends on the routing protocol (and version) in question.

-For the programming of applications that are not tied to a specific routing protocol it is preferrable to use *libmeshaware* which provides a protocol independent abstraction layer over *libmeshutil* as well as bindings for various programming languages.
+For the programming of applications that are not meant to be tied to a specific routing  protocol it is preferrable to use *libmeshaware* which provides a routing protocol independent abstraction layer over *libmeshutil* as well as bindings for various programming languages.

 Supported routing protocols
 ---------------------------

-At the moment *libmeshutil* only supports *B.A.T.M.A.N. advanced*, which requires the Linux kernel.
+At the moment *libmeshutil* only supports *B.A.T.M.A.N. advanced*, which depends on the Linux kernel.
 Support for other protocols such as *BABEL* and *olsr* is planned.

 B.A.T.M.A.N. advanced